jeremycg/pythoncourse/_posts/2016-04-08-lesson-08---optimization.md

 2\.
 Write a unit test for this generator using the unittest module

 3\.
 Write a small script that takes a user input (something like x = input () in the script) and returns that number squared.
-You should use error a=handling to handle cases where the inout might not be a number.
+You should use error handling to handle cases where the input might not be a number.

 4\.
 Write unit tests for this script - use different types of input as test cases.